 Headed to Goblin Valley, Utah?
 If you are looking for the one of a kind, kid-friendly hike in Utah, I know the place.
 Hiking at Goblin Valley State Park is just the place.

 At Goblin Valley State Park, you will find hundreds of hoodoos (more on that later).
 The landscape is really a dreamscape!
 Your kids’ imaginations will run wild as they run from one set of hoodoos to the next.

-It is close to Moab and Capital Reef so if you are on a National Park tour this is a great addition!
+It is close to Moab and Capitol Reef so if you are on a National Park tour this is a great addition!

 If you want to save this for later be sure to pin this to Pinterest!